wp-plugins/gplus-comments/readme.txt

 Yes, both systems can be active at the same time.

 == Change Log ==
+= 1.0.3 =
+* fixed automaticly a bug where it would disable wp comments by default, that should not have been the case.
 = 1.0.2 =
 * fixed bumping the version
 = 1.0.1 =